-Pan: hold middle button
+Pan: hold middle button (or D on keyboard)

-Zoom: mouse wheel (slow / fast zoom: hold SHIFT / CTRL)
+Zoom: mouse wheel (slow / fast zoom: hold SHIFT / CTRL).
+Alternatively, hold Z on the keyboard and the left mouse button, and drag up/down

 3) Guided work: Effective pumping speed calculation

 In this, first part we will approximate the effective (local) pumping speed of a NEG cartridge pump's pumping port.
 The goal is to use this result in the second part, when we'll be simulating a part of an accelerator.